-johnrob 10 hours ago
+johnrob a month ago

 Once I discovered how git apply can take diff files (or patch files) as input, I stopped using git stash in favor of plain old files.
 Easier to list and browse the contents of prior edits, also you can grep the files as method of search.
 I’ve even found myself copying and editing the diffs before applying.

-• OskarS 5 hours ago
+• OskarS a month ago

 That is a very neat trick, I agree.